cbonoz/hecobase/README.md

 Hecobase is a starter project for connecting and testing your smart contracts on Heco networks (testnet and mainnet).
 Hecobase extends a base open source project scaffold-eth so you can test other ethereum based projects as well.

-Built for the <a href="https://hecochain-hackathon.devpost.com/rules" target="_blank">Toolkits on HECO</a> category challenge for the hecochain hackathon.
+Built for the <a href="https://hecochain-hackathon.devpost.com/rules" target="_blank">Toolkits on HECO</a> 2021 hecochain hackathon.

 Bootstrap your projects and get deploying on the Heco main and test networks in no time.
 Use Hecobase to: